nazirasabyt/global-front/README.md

 # global-front

 Hi there 👋,
-This is a flight booking website , built with Next.js that showcases my Frontend and Backen skills.
+This is a flight booking website , built with Next.js that showcases my Frontend and Backend skills.

 Functionality: authentication, search and filter flights, responsive design, dynamic page routing and server side rendering